aome510/hackernews-TUI/config.md

 **Note**: user doesn't need to specify all the options in the config file as a **default** value will be used for non-specified options.

-An example config file (with default config values) can be found in [example `hn-tui.toml`](https://github.com/aome510/hackernews-TUI/blob/main/examples/hn-tui.toml).
+An example config file (with some default config values) can be found in [example `hn-tui.toml`](https://github.com/aome510/hackernews-TUI/blob/main/examples/hn-tui.toml).

 ## Table of Contents